UtrechtUniversity/yoda-clienttools/README.md

                         its subcollections
   -H, --all-collections-in-home
                         Show total size of data objects in each collection in /zoneName/home, including its subcollections.
+Note:
+                        you will only see the collections you have access to.
   -C COMMUNITY, --community COMMUNITY
-                        Show total size of data objects in each research and vault collection in a Yoda community
+                        Show total size of data objects in each research and vault collection in a Yoda community.
+Note: you will only see the collections you have access to.
 ```

 ### yreport\_dataobjectspercollection